Jane Horney: Agent

 In Sweden, Horney had discussions with Allied intelligence personnel, such as the Special Operations Executive's Head of Danish cases, Ronald Turnbull.
 She also reported to Swedish intelligence staff members, Martin Lundqvist and Otto Danielsson.
-Danielsson considered using her further, as she "did not have moral scruples" when it came to approaching agents and pretending to be enamored with them.
+Danielsson considered using her further, as she "did not have moral scruples" when it came to approaching agents and pretending to be enamoured with them.
 When interrogated, Horney informed Säpo that she had helped Gilbert in meeting Kollontai by contacting the TASS correspondent Alexander Pavlov in Stockholm; Pavlov was an agent for the NKVD.
-Reportedly she also informed the Swedish Communist Per Meurling about German troop transports along the east coast of Sweden.
+Reportedly, she also informed the Swedish Communist Per Meurling about German troop transports along the east coast of Sweden.

 According to author Jan Bergman's book, "Sekreterarklubben", from 2014 Horney actually worked for the Swedish military intelligence bureau C-byrån under the code name Eskimå.
 There was a vicious competition between this and the Swedish secret police, not least due to the latter's strong pro-German and part pro-Nazi tendencies.
-According to Bergman the secret police deliberately gave the Danish resistance a highly one-sided and negative version of Horney and her activities.
+According to Bergman, the secret police deliberately gave the Danish resistance a highly one-sided and negative version of Horney and her activities.

-In Stockholm Horney was also in contact with Heinz Thorner, who in August 1944 wanted her help to get photos of German victims of Allied air raids printed in the American magazine Life.
+In Stockholm, Horney was also in contact with Heinz Thorner, who in August 1944 wanted her help to get photos of German victims of Allied air raids printed in the American magazine Life.
 This failed, although Horney did take the photos to a flat in Rindögatan 42.
 In the same building, she had meetings with members of the German resistance, and here the Norwegian Kai Holst either committed suicide or was murdered in June 1945.